ITV/scala-pact/README.md

 1. Missing end points
 1. Badly formed responses

+## Help!
+Depending on the kind of help or support you need, there are a few places you can try:

+### I have a Scala-Pact feature request or bug to report
+Have a look around our [issues page](https://github.com/ITV/scala-pact/issues) to see if anyone else has raised a similar request.
+If not, please raise a new issue and we'll try and help.

+If you're a developer and you're feeling brave and generous, feel free to submit a pull request and we'll always do our best to accept it.
+For more information, please read our [contributing](https://github.com/ITV/scala-pact/blob/master/CONTRIBUTING.md) file.

+### I'm looking for general information on Pact or CDC
+Good places to start are the official [pact.io](http://www.pact.io) website or this article on [CDC](http://martinfowler.com/articles/consumerDrivenContracts.html).

+### I have a question about using Scala-Pact or Pact
+Please direct questions to the official [Pact support google group](https://groups.google.com/forum/#!forum/pact-support).
+As well as queries, we would love to hear feedback about your experiences with Scala-Pact and Pact generally.

+If you're a developer looking to contribute or build a new Pact implementation there's a [group](https://groups.google.com/forum/#!forum/pact-dev) for that too!

 ## Pact Specification Compliance Level
 Currently ScalaPact is not 100% compliant with the official Pact specification.
 We plan to be but the library is still under active development.
 The roadmap to Pact compliance will be something like: